 Missed tagged posts and messages

-Most importantly, nonprofits that will rise to the top in 2021 on social media will be trailblazers.
-They’re not necessarily looking to the right or to the left, comparing themselves to other charities and the following suit.
+Most importantly, nonprofits that will rise to the top on social media will be trailblazers.
+They’re not necessarily looking to the right or to the left, comparing themselves to other charities and the following suit after.
 Instead, they’re embracing unique social media campaigns that will set them apart.

 Think of viral content on social media for nonprofits over the years (e.g., ALS ice bucket challenge), they all have one thing in common: originality.
 Viral videos and images are typically first-of-its-kind stories or ideas.
 Inspire your followers with posts that have never been done before.
 Think about what makes your mission and impact unique.